Facelessism/CODSOFT/README.md

 ### Resume Upload (Functional)
 - Upload `.pdf`, `.doc`, or `.docx` resumes
 - Resume files are sent to the backend and saved in `/server/uploads/`
-- Success & failure messages shown on the frontend
+- Success & failure messages shown at the frontend

 ### Frontend (React)
 - Pages: